MHayatt/mhayat/content/authors/admin/_index.md

 - Visitors
 ---

-<p style='text-align: justify;'>  "I am an AI researcher at Qualcomm, previously, I held an academic position as an ARC DECRA fellow at Monash University, Australia.
-I completed my PhD in Computer Vision from The University of Western Australia (UWA).
-My research interests are in computer vision, generative AI and machine learning." </p>
+<p style='text-align: justify;'>  I am leading a team working on Multimodal AI at Qualcomm AI research, previously, I was a Professor and ARC DECRA fellow at Monash University, Australia.</p>